Glossary

 By Becky Adelberg

-Traditionally eaten over the Passover holiday, Matzah (מַצָּה) or Matzo is an unleavened bread filled with symbolism.
-In biblical times of the Exodus from Egypt when the Israelites did not have enough time for their bread to rise.
+Traditionally eaten over the Passover holiday, Matzah (מַצָּה) or Matzo, is an unleavened bread filled with symbolism.
+Particularly, it harkens back to biblical times during the Exodus from Egypt, when the Israelites did not have enough time for their bread to rise.
 Matzo is considered lechem oni, “poor man’s bread”…(more)

 Maven